 2. The company adds on an unknown charge for connecting the call and – if that’s not bad enough – another unnecessary charge for terminating it.

 3. A ‘long call fee’ may be charged after a certain number of minutes and again for each multiple of that time period; for example, you may be charged after five minutes and then for every five minutes after that.

 4. There may be extra charges for calling 0844 and similar numbers.

 5. Calling from a payphone may incur an extra surcharge.

 6. A daily maintenance charge – for ‘maintaining’ your account, charged each day whether you use it or not.

-7. The company may state the advertised rate is effective from a particular date but this can change to a higher rate at any time.
+7. Companies may state the rate is effective from a particular date but this can change to a higher rate at any time.

-8. Phone Cards For Holidays allows calling a mobile phone may be drastically higher but it was not stated in the information.
+8. Phone Cards allows calling a mobile phone it may be drastically higher but it was not stated in the information.

 9. The company may round up the length of the call to charge you extra; for example, you may make a call lasting 30 seconds, but this could be rounded up to three minutes.